bennettparsons/jazz-bot/implementation.md

 ## What is a State?

-Since there will certainly be some kind of underlying probabilistic model, we will need some notion of a ``state''.
+Since there will certainly be some kind of underlying probabilistic model, we will need some notion of a "state".
 This is also a requisite for general RL.
 Below are some possible representations of state:

 1. Simplest
 	* Chord + Note